What To Inspect When Looking for High Quality Furniture

 Upholstered Furniture:

-• Cushions firm foam / wrapped in padding , protective inner cover , reversible cushions.
+• Cushions are firm foam / wrapped in padding, protective inner cover, and reversible cushions.

 If you have questions on the quality or craftsmanship of a piece of furniture from a Chippendale piece of furniture, a rare unknown antique piece to a piece that may be modern but you just aren’t sure, Contact Our Specialists at Foxwood Restorations.